centria/advanced-csharp/src/content/part7/part7-1.md

 # Projects

-So far we have let ourselves off easy: all our project files have been in a single folder and in a single namespace.
+So far we have let ourselves off easy: we have not done any projects ourselves, but we've been given templates in the exercises.

 ```console
 /exercise_01